pelchers/Boilerplates-v1/agnostic-general-learning/explainer-file-conventions.md

   4. Included Explainers (with a brief description of each)
 - **After these, the file should include the standard explainer sections as described below, to provide even deeper context and reference for the grouping as a whole.**

+## 📁 Required File Flow Sections
+- Every explainer must include **two separate file flow (file tree) sections** for maximum context:
+  1. **Main Explainer File Flow:** In the main explainer section, show where the concept fits in the overall project structure.
+This helps orient the reader to the big picture.
+  2. **Example-Specific File Flow:** In the example section, provide a file tree specific to the example being discussed.
+This gives concrete context for the code and files used in the example.
+- Both file flow sections should use clear, commented file trees and be placed in their respective sections.
+- This dual approach ensures both conceptual and practical clarity for all readers.

 ## 📝 Required Sections & Structure
 Each explainer file should include the following sections, in order: